omers9293/sep11-freedom-project/blog/entry05.md

             alert("Hint: Try " + hintCountry);
         }
 ```
-The user will get the hint in the form of an alert and it will be trigerred once the user clicks on the butto next to the text-box.
-Something that I could work on for the Beyond MVP could be to see if I can make
+The user will get the hint in the form of an `alert` and it will be triggered once the user clicks on the butto next to the **text-box**.
+Something that I could work on for the *Beyond MVP* could be to see if I can make the hints depend on what the user has already inputted into the game.
+For example, if the user has already found the United States of America, the program should not be giving the USA as a hint since it has already been inserted.

 **explain here***
 ```js